autrion/llm_tester/README.md

 # LLM Tester (AI Security Toolkit)

 LLM Tester is a lightweight command-line utility for running high-risk prompts through a Large Language Model and collecting simple security signals.
 It is intentionally minimal: the current version operates entirely offline by default, producing deterministic demo responses so you can exercise the pipeline without network access.
+When credentials are provided, it connects to an AnythingLLM instance so you can route prompts to any model configured there.

 ## Project status
-- **Current behavior:** Loads prompts from a text file, generates demo responses, scans for basic red-flag keywords, and writes results to CSV or JSONL.
+- **Current behavior:** Loads prompts from a text file, optionally forwards them to AnythingLLM for real model responses, scans for basic red-flag keywords, and writes results to CSV or JSONL.
-- **LLM calls:** A real LLM API integration is **not implemented yet**.
-Setting an API key without demo mode enabled will raise a `NotImplementedError`.
+- **LLM calls:** Uses AnythingLLM as the default provider when an API key is present.
+Falls back to deterministic demo responses when demo mode is enabled or credentials are missing.
 - **Scope:** Useful for exercising a red-team style workflow skeleton; not a full evaluator.

 ## Features
 - Reads prompts from `prompts.txt` (ignores blank lines and lines starting with `#`).
 - Deterministic demo mode when no API key is set or when `LLM_TESTER_DEMO` is enabled.
+- Sends prompts to AnythingLLM when configured, enabling quick testing of any connected model.
 - Simple response analysis that flags risky keywords (e.g., `hack`, `bypass`, `jailbreak`).
 - Outputs structured results as `.csv` or `.jsonl` with timestamps and metrics.
 - Pure standard-library Python; no extra dependencies required.